Web site: britaxusa.com Infant Car Seat review: Britax B-SAFE 35 / Endeavours

-Comments: Britax B-SAFE 35.
-Sometimes the second time is the charm.
-Britax had struggled for years in the infant car seat category, with a poor-selling offering (the Chaperone, now discontinued) and a weak line-up of strollers.
-So the company went back to the drawing board and improved on both fronts: the Britax B-SAFE 35 is a winner and Britax’s latest generation of strollers (including the B-Agile) are giving the brand a lift as well.
+Comments: Britax struggled for years in the infant car seat category.
+So the company went back to the drawing board and created the Britax B-SAFE 35 (and Endeavors).
+This one is a winner and is also compatible with Britax’s latest generation of improved strollers (including the B-Agile).

 There are currently four different versions of this infant car seat—the B-SAFE 35, B-SAFE 35 Elite, B-SAFE Ultra Cool Flow and Endeavours.

 The big headline on the B-SAFE 35 is Britax’s improved crash protection (which Britax calls SafeCell, a system seen on its convertible seats).
 The seat features a deep shell that is lined with EPP foam for additional protection in side impact crashes.
 The basic B-SAFE 35 has two crotch strap positions and four harness heights (sorry, you have to manually rethread the harness to change the harness height on the B-SAFE 35 model).

 One of the B-SAFE’s key features is a “removable comfort pillow” that better fits smaller newborns and preemies (as small as four lbs.).
 The adjustable base has five positions plus built-in lock-offs to help with belt installation.
 You also get premium LATCH connectors and an excellent over-size canopy.